offbyfour/Scrap_Shredder/Hardware/README.md

 ### Axles

-The axles are how the motors transfer torque to the blades, Therefore they are made of steel two inch hexbar This design consists of two axles, both spinning towards the center of the device.
+The axles are how the motors transfer torque to the blades, Therefore they are made of two inch steel hexbar This design consists of two axles, both spinning towards the center of the device.
 Each axle is driven directly by a motor so no axle to axle gearing is necessary.

 ![image](https://github.com/user-attachments/assets/344eca37-ae64-454f-a58c-3ac28d079902)

 ### Motors

-The motors used for this design are repourposed 1HP winch motors.
+The motors used for this design are repourposed 12V/1HP winch motors.
 They can be found readily online and include a planetary gearbox to step down the RPM and up the torque to acceptable ranges for a shredder.

 ![image](https://github.com/user-attachments/assets/dd2bf61d-0df7-4c20-8a7c-ecceb9458655)